Things to do in Zadar

 Land Gate or Fosa

 Land gate or Fosa are raised 1543 and have the form of a triumphal arch with three entrances.
 At that time there was also the main entrance to the city.
-Medium harbour Land gate features a carved image of St. Chrysogonus on horseback, above it is a monumental lion St. Marco.
+Medium harbor land gate features a carved image of St. Chrysogonus on horseback, above it is a monumental lion St. Marco.

 Go on rafting through the picturesque canyon of Zrmanja, through waterfalls and rapids where you can come only by unique downhill.

-The underwater world of Zadar region is a paradise for divers, because the underwater world is large and varied thanks to accessible shores and hundreds of islands.
+The underwater world of the Zadar region is a paradise for divers because the underwater world is large and varied thanks to accessible shores and hundreds of islands.

-Driving along the promenade of many coastal areas are a delight to many of amateurs and children to the most active cyclists.
+Driving along the promenade of many coastal areas are a delight to many amateurs and children and the most active cyclists.